k1yrix/k1yrix.github.io/readme.md

 > [!WARNING]
+> website is currently incomplete. work in progress.
+>
-> The website is currently no longer viewable due for a complete website rewrite.
-For the old version, please visit the `main-old` branch.
+> for the old version, please visit the `main-old` branch.

+# k1yrix.github.io

 hi